 iTunes update coming soon

-As we know, nothing is perfect, this applies even to Apple products and some bugs have already been reported.
-The wizards at Cupertino headquarters promised to add a feature that removes duplicate entries to the Libraries, but also introduce some bug fixes, like wireless streaming of multimedia from Mac computers to Apple TV not working and some album artwork amiss in iTunes, as mentioned by IBM Times.
-Apple fans might want to keep on their toes for iTunes 11.0.1.
+As we know, nothing is perfect, this even applies to Apple products.
+Some bugs have already been reported.
+The wizards at Cupertino have promised to add a feature that removes duplicate entries to the Libraries, and have already fixed issues like wireless streaming of multimedia from Mac computers to Apple TV not working and some album artwork going amiss.
+Users should keep an eye out for iTunes 11.0.1.